zokradonh/ecogameserver/README.md

 docker run --rm -v /yourconfig:/app/Configs zokradonh/ecogameserver /app/generate_config.sh
 ```
 this populates your `/yourconfig` volume with default config files.
 Then you can easily edit them according to your needs.
 Afterwards you start the server with the command on top.
-You can also use this command in combiation with docker compose.
+You can also use this command in combination with docker compose.

 Docker Compose
 ========